Farof/jhtml/Readme.md

 	</h2>
 	</div>

-If you dare, you can even build you template inside a "with" scope :
+If you dare, you can even build you template inside a "with" scope:

 	with(jhtml.aliases) {
 		p("I am ",